LAStools/LAStools/bin/las2txt_README.md

 ## las2txt specific arguments

+-coldesc     : writes a header with column description into the output file
 -cores [n]   : process multiple inputs on [n] cores in parallel
 -extra [n]   : use [n] as value of output extra string
 -header [n]  : use header prefix [n] (pound,percent,dollar,comma,star,colon,semicolon)